refinedev/refine/documentation/docs/core/providers/audit-log-provider/index.md

 ## Overview

-**refine** allows you to track changes and who made them in your data by sending a new log event record whenever a new record is created, updated or deleted.
+**Refine** allows you to track changes and who made them in your data by sending a new log event record whenever a new record is created, updated or deleted.
 Mutations made with data hooks are automatically sent to the `auditLogProvider` as an event.
 You can also manually send events to the `auditLogProvider` via hooks.

 To use `auditLogProvider`, you just need to pass it to `<Refine>`: